 Both green and natural burials focus on allowing the decomposition process to occur naturally.
 This means that there is no (or very limited) embalming, a biodegradable coffin or shroud is used, and there is no outer burial container.
 However, there are differences pertaining to the place of burial.
 For a green burial, the body must be buried at a cemetery specifically sanctioned for green burial that is maintained without the use of herbicides, pesticides, or irrigation.
 On the other hand, a natural burial can take place on private land (subject to regulations) or in any cemetery that allows for vault-free burial.

 With water cremation (also called alkaline hydrolysis), the body is placed in a pressurized steel container with a solution that is 95% percent water and 5% potassium hydroxide before being heated to 350 degrees.
 The body breaks down until only the bones remain.
 In essence, water cremation speeds up natural decomposition by about 20 years.
 Like traditional cremation, the bones are ground into a powder and given to the family for memorialization.
 This method is not available in all states yet.
-If you are interested, you must speak with a funeral professional to determine if water cremation is an option for you.
+To determine if water cremation is an option for you, speak with a funeral professional.

 Burial at Sea